Brandon-Martinez27/data-job-resume-booster/README.md

 # Data Job Resume Booster
 ## About the Project
 ### Goals
-- Build a dataset of job postings with the field of data science, analytics, etc.
+- Build a dataset of job postings with the field of data science & analytics.
-- Create labels for each job posting; for example, data scientist, data engineer, etc.
+- Create labels for each job posting.
+For example: data scientist, data engineer, etc.
 - Develop a machine learning model to classify a job based on description text
 - Identify the most common words and phrases for each label

 ### Background

->As a Data Scientist seeking a job in-field, I thought it would be fun and useful to practice my skills using NLP to classify jobs based on the posting descriptions from popular sites like LinkedIn.
+>As a Data Scientist seeking a job in-field, I thought it would be fun and useful to practice my skills using NLP to classify jobs based on the posting descriptions from a popular job hosting site like Indeed.
 >
->Many candidates starting their search may have their resume's sidestepped by recruiters or a company's ATS system.
-I want to build a list of common words and phrases that each job title uses to hopefully increase candidate's chances by tailoring their individual skills/experience to match the job closer.
+>Many candidates starting their search may have their resume's sidestepped by recruiters or a company's ATS system based on lack of key skills, buzzwords, and phrases that 'fit' the job.
+I want to build a list of common words and phrases that each job title uses to hopefully increase candidate's chances by tailoring their individual skills & experience to better match the job they're looking for.

 ### Deliverables
-- A script that runs the classification model
+- A script that runs the classification model.
-- A CSV of the most common words and phrases for each job title
+- A CSV of the most common words and phrases for each job title.
+- A Jupyter Notebook walkthrough of my process, thoughts, and takeaways.

 ### Acknowledgments
 - Data scrapped from [Indeed](https://www.indeed.com)